Kanti Khadka

 The Everest base camp trek is the complete blend of the thrilling trail with beautiful landscapes leading to spectacular scenery.
 Here is the complete guide to the Everest Base camp trek.

-Everest Base Camp Trek Map
+Photo: Everest Base Camp Trek Map

 Everest has four seasons- summer, spring, autumn, and winter.

 Moreover, some places on the trek have a minimum temperature of -20 degrees in the winter.
 Therefore, winter treks in the Everest region are less popular.
-But for people who wish to trek during the offseason in solitude, this is a great option.
+But for people who wish to trek during the offseason in altitude, this is a great option.

 Right after the end of the winter in EBC, the spring season begins.
 This season falls in the month of March, April, and May.
 The Sagarmatha National Park is full of rhododendron blooms, lush green forests and picturesque landscapes.
-Similarly, the mountains, glaciers and the villages in this region flaunt their best color during this season making it the perfect season for photography in EBC.
+Similarly, the mountains, glaciers and villages in this region flaunt their best color during this season, making it the perfect season for photography in EBC.

 So, with different trekking packages comes variations in places along the trek and altitudes as well.